jpace/glark/README.md

   * `glark -r print .`:
     Search for "print" in all files at and below the current directory.
+    Equivalently, this can be:

+    % glark print ...

   * `glark --fullname='/\.java$/' -r println org`:
     Search for "println" in all Java files at and below the "org" directory.